gjyoung1974/policy-pipeline/README.md

 To render locally, do something like:

-A. fork the templates repo to your GH Account:
+A. fork a documents templates repo to your GH Account:
 ```shell
 cd ~
 git clone https://github.com/gjyoung1974/soc2-policy-templates.git